raralabs/rara-bot-guide/README.md

     * `/holiday-month -m [m, n]` where m and n is *number of month* -> Holidays between *m* and *n*

     Eg:- `/holiday-month -m [4, 8]` -> Holidays from month *4* till *8* in current year.

+* `/late`:- Command to work with recording late data.
+Commands available:
+    * `/late -l late_remarks`-> Record late details, *late_remarks* is late remarks text within quotes.

+   Eg:- `/late -l "I will be 30 min late"` -> Late with remarks

+* `/late-today`:- Gets all name of member who are late today.

+* `/lunch-today`:- Gets number of members having or not having lunch the current date.

 #### 1.1.1 Commands for admin/manager